x

 SEATTLE — A homicide investigation is underway after human remains were found at a homeless encampment in Seattle Friday morning.

-The outreach workers were working to clear the encampment at 9:40 a.m. when workers noticed a strong smell, according to the Washington State Patrol (WSP).
+As part of ongoing outreach efforts, a group of state workers were clearing the encampment at 9:40 a.m. when they noticed a strong smell, according to the Washington State Patrol (WSP).
 The smell led the workers to discover the human remains.

 WSP is investigating the situation as a homicide.